 The artists in Abstract Art in the Digital Era looked to emerging digital technologies to pioneer new types of abstract art.
 Many first worked with conventional art materials and later discovered creative coding to introduce new methods of precision, automation, and experimentation into their practices.

 Artists included: Victor Vasarely, Frederick Hammersley, June Harwood, Leo Villareal, Lee Mullican

 The Algorists features a room dedicated to a group of artists who code their own software to produce computer-assisted drawings.
 They began working at the dawn of modern computing in the 1960s.
-In 1995 they produced an Algorist manifesto to identify their broader artistic community.
+In 1995 Jean-Pierre Hébert adapted the mathematical term and wrote the Algorist manifesto, as code, to identify a broader artistic community.
 An algorithm is a set of mathematical instructions that can be carried out by a computer, especially when they are complex beyond human capability.
 Artist Roman Verostko calls this a “recipe” for creating art.
 Although algorithmic procedures have been used creatively for centuries, from basket and textile weaving to Islamic mosaic and music notation, the computer provided tools and techniques more precise than traditional hand-made methods.